 • Observe customer interactions.
 How are customers greeted?
 What’s the experience like?
 How do these experiences fit into the overall journey?
 What are the main friction points for customers?

-• What workarounds do you have to perform your job (e.g., A customer tries to return a product they purchased online in a retail outlet, but the point-of-sale system doesn’t recognize online orders, so they’ve created a manual workaround—but it means 10 minutes of asking the customer questions to process a refund.)?
+• What alternatives do you use to do your job (for example, a customer wants to return an item they bought online at a store, but the register can’t handle online orders, so they’ve set up a manual process—but it takes 10 minutes of asking the customer questions to issue a refund)?

 • What processes are in place that cause issues?
 What do you wish you were allowed to do to deliver a better service?